ErikKassubek/Bachelorarbeit/kassubek-bachelor.md

 # Plan of attack

-1. Review of PPDP18 and its implementation (https://github.com/KaiSta/gopherlyzer-GoScout)
+1. Review of PPDP18 and its implementation (c)

 2. Compare PPDP18 and GFuzz